oracle/weblogic-image-tool/site/update-image.md

 # Update Image

 After you have created a Docker image with the Image Tool, you may want to change it from time to time.
-The `update` command should be used to update these existing Docker images created with the Image Tool.
+Use the `update` command to update the existing Docker images created with the Image Tool.
 For example, you may want to:
 * Apply a WebLogic patch
 * Apply the latest PSU from Oracle
 * Create a new WebLogic domain (if one did not already exist)
 * Deploy a new application to an existing domain
-* Modify the domain configuration (add a data source, change a port number, ...)
+* Modify the domain configuration (add a data source, change a port number, and such)

-The required options for the `update` command are marked with an asterisk (*), below.
+The required options for the `update` command are marked.

-**NOTE:** The password can be provided in one of the three ways:
+**NOTE**: You can provide the password in one of the three ways:

 * Plain text
 * Environment variable